Chanchal-D/Dify/README.md

 If your IDE is VSCode, rename `web/.vscode/settings.example.json` to `web/.vscode/settings.json` for the lint code setting.

 ## Documentation
-Visit https://docs.dify.ai/getting-started/readme to view the full documentation.
+Visit readme to view the full documentation.